DNLab2024/Mobile-LLaMA/README.md

 - **evaluation**: Three JSON files containing specific instructions used for "Performance Evaluation" in each respective function.

-- **finetuning**: Jupyter Notebook script is designed for instruction fine-tuning of Mobile-LLaMA 13B.
-You can use this script to fine-tune the model with specific instructions tailored to your needs.
+- **finetuning**: Python and Jupyter Notebook scripts designed for instruction fine-tuning of LLaMA 13B.

 ## Jupyter Notebook Scripts